TLeonardUK/TLeonardUK.github.io/_posts/2022-06-02-reverse-engineering-dark-souls-3-networking-part-2.md

 };
 ```

-If we look at the values in each of these fields we will see 2 with the repeated value <code>01 0C</code> (decimal 268), which is the number of bytes that follow the after these fields.
+If we look at the values in each of these fields we will see 2 with the repeated value <code>01 0C</code> (decimal 268), which is the number of bytes that follow the after these specific fields.

 What we are looking at here is nested-protocols.
-We have a packet, who's payload contains a message, whos payload contains the actual encrypted message.
-Both the message and the packet have a header which we are currently assuming is a single header.
+We have a packet, who's payload contains a message, whos payload contains the actual encrypted data.
+Both the message and the packet have a header, they are adjacent in memory causing us to currently assume they are a single header.
 If we break this into multiple structures and annotate the lengths we can start to make more sense of this.

 [![Initial Packet header](/assets/images/posts/ds3os_2/packet_disasmbiguation.png)](/assets/images/posts/ds3os_2/packet_disasmbiguation.png)